Battle of Monte Cassino: War graves and memorials

-Immediately after the cessation of fighting at Monte Cassino, the Polish government in Exile (in London) created the Monte Cassino campaign cross to commemorate the Polish part in the capture of the strategic point.
+Immediately after the cessation of fighting at Monte Cassino, the Polish government in exile (in London) created the Monte Cassino campaign cross to commemorate the Polish part in the capture of the strategic point.
 Also during this time, the Polish song writer Feliks Konarski, who had taken part in the fighting there, wrote his anthem "Czerwone maki na Monte Cassino" ("The Red Poppies on Monte Cassino").
-Later, an imposing Polish cemetery was laid out; this is prominently visible to anybody surveying the area from the restored monastery.
-The Polish cemetery is the closest of all allied cemeteries in the area; an honor given to the Poles as their units are the ones credited with the liberation of the abbey.
+Later, an imposing Polish cemetery was laid out; this is prominently visible from the restored monastery.
+The Polish cemetery is the closest of all allied cemeteries in the area, an honour given to the Poles as their units are the ones credited with the liberation of the abbey.

-The Commonwealth War Graves cemetery on the western outskirts of Cassino is a burial place of British, New Zealand, Canadian, Indian, Gurkha, Australian and South African casualties.
-The French and Italians are on Route 6 in the Liri Valley; the Americans are at the Sicily–Rome American Cemetery and Memorial in Nettuno.
+The Commonwealth War Graves cemetery on the western outskirts of Cassino is a burial place for British, New Zealand, Canadian, Indian, Gurkha, Australian, and South African casualties.
+The Italians are on Route 6 in the Liri Valley; the Americans are at the Sicily–Rome American Cemetery and Memorial in Nettuno.
+The French Military Cemetery, with more than 4500 graves, is located in Venafro, 15 km east of Cassino.

 The German cemetery (Deutsche Kriegsgräberstätte Cassino) is approximately 2 mi north of Cassino in the Rapido Valley.

 In the 1950s, a subsidiary of the Pontificia Commissione di Assistenza distributed Lamps of Brotherhood, cast from the bronze doors of the destroyed Abbey, to representatives of nations that had served on both sides of the war to promote reconciliation.

 In 1999, a monument commemorating the Battle of Monte Cassino was unveiled in Warsaw and is located next to the street that is named after Władysław Anders.

 In 2006, a memorial was unveiled in Rome honouring the Allied forces that fought and died to capture the city.

 On 8 July 2021, the Chief of Army Staff, General M.M.
-Naravane, inaugurated the Indian Army Memorial at Cassino, to commemorate the Indian soldiers killed in action during the Battle of Cassino.
+Naravane, inaugurated the Indian Army Memorial at Cassino to commemorate the Indian soldiers killed in action during the Battle of Cassino.